-According to Gruber et al., our cognitive systems generate an illusion as of there being a unique changing present, where this illusion is a “more satisfying experience of physical time, [that produces] better adaptive behavior”.

-We see little reason to think we have experiences as of flow that are incompatible with the sort of flow posited in physics.
-Certainly, we have experiences which represent different events at different times, and so our experiences themselves change over time.
-This is no illusion; according to the block universe model we are located at multiple locations in spacetime.
+Buonomano & Rovelli hold that our experiences are veridical experiences of a local changing indexical present.
+According to the block universe model we are located at multiple locations in spacetime.
 At different locations we have different experiences.
-Further, at different locations our experiences represent that other locations we had different experiences: that is, we represent that our experiences change.
-Ismael (2012; 2017) and Sattig (2019a, 2019b) hold that representation these experiences as changing constitutes our having a veridical experience of flow.
+Further, because of entropy increasing away from the low entropy big bang, there are records (such as memories) of earlier events but not later ones, so at different locations our experiences represent that at earlier locations we had different experiences.
+We represent that our experiences change.
+Buonomano & Rovelli conceive of this as having a veridical experience of a local changing present.
+In this, they agree with Ismael (2012; 2017) and Sattig (2019a, 2019b), who hold that representing these experiences as changing constitutes our having a veridical experience of time flowing.
 More generally, many block theorists hold that we have veridical experiences of anemic flow: the kind of flow that is present in block worlds and is consistent with physics (Deng 2013; Leininger 2021; Miller, Holcombe and Latham 2018, Miller 2019, Hoerl 2014; Baron & Miller 2018).
-These authors deny that we have experiences of robust flow: experiences as of there being a unique present that changes, and hence deny that our experiences of flow are illusory.
+These authors deny that we have experiences of robust flow: experiences as of there being a unique present that changes, and hence they deny that our experiences of flow are illusory.

+By contrast, Grubet et al argue that our cognitive systems generate an illusion as of there being a unique changing present, where this illusion is a “more satisfying experience of physical time, [that produces] better adaptive behavior”.
+But we see little reason to suppose that the relevant experiences here are indeed illusory.

 To be illusory, our experiences would need to represent that there is a unique present that changes.
 We see little reason to think they do.
 Consider the way we represent things as present.
 Perhaps we perceptually represent indexical presentness.
 If so, perceptual experience is tensed: it is part of the content of perception that we represent the event perceived as occurring at the time of the perception (Peacocke 1999; Philips 2014; Kriegel 2009).
 In experiencing what is indexically present as changing, however, our experiences are veridical: what is indexically present does change in a block world.
 Or perhaps we do not represent presentness at all.
 Hoerl (2018), holds that things presented to us in perceptual experience are not presented to us as present because our perceptual experience has no temporal viewpoint.
 Then we are not subject to any illusion.
-Since we see little reason to suppose that people represent that there is a unique present that changes, we doubt that they are subject to an illusion of flow: instead, they have veridical experiences of anemic flow.
+Since we see little reason to suppose that people represent that there is a unique global present that changes, we doubt that they are subject to an illusion of flow: instead, they have veridical experiences of anemic flow.

 Persistence: Endurance and Perdurance